ACdev27/fm_interactive_pricing_component/README.md

 ### What I learned

-How to work with range type input elements and cross-browsers styling of those elements.
+How to work with range type input elements and cross-browser styling of those elements.
 Adding accessible keyboard control to the range input and the custom toggle UI element.

 ## Author